 The guest list reads like a Hip-Hop Hall of Fame induction ceremony mixed with generation heavyweights:

-The New Vanguard: Heavyweights like Conway the Machine and 38 Spesh prove that the underground is still thriving alongside the pioneers.
+Heavyweights like Conway the Machine and 38 Spesh prove that the underground is still thriving alongside the pioneers of the culture.

 Leave a comment